Valium (Diazepam) Misuse and Addiction

 Benzodiazepines such as Valium (and its generic counterpart, diazepam) are widely prescribed in the US.
 In 2017 alone, more than 12 million diazepam prescriptions were dispensed throughout the country.1

-This article will discuss how Valium works and why it’s prescribed, adverse short-term and long-term effects of its use, and treatment for Valium addiction.
+This article will discuss how Valium works and why it’s prescribed, the adverse short-term and long-term effects of its use, and treatment for Valium addiction.

 What Is Valium?